tur11ng/linux-kernel-devcontainer/README.md

 # Linux kernel Devcontainer

 A Devcontainer dedicated for Linux kernel development and debugging, including all the required distro packages and [virtme-ng](https://github.com/arighi/virtme-ng) for seamlessly running and debugging the kernel.
+All of these bundled from the ease of the VSCode user  interface.
 It is ideal for kernel newbies.

 ## Usage